defencedigital/moduk-service-manual/src/service-assessments/assessment-reports.md

   url: "/service-assessments/"
 ---

-For openness and to help other services, assessment reports are published here or on GOV.UK
+To help other services prepare for assessments, reports are published here or on GOV.UK.

 {{ modukcomponent('attachment', {
   classes: 'govuk-!-padding-top-2 govuk-!-padding-bottom-6',